 - Assess the effectiveness of individualized instruction/intervention programs for individuals with autism spectrum disorders

-This 15-credit graduate certificate program consists of 5 classes.
-The graduate certificate can be completed as a stand-alone certificate or a maximum of 12 semester hours (4 credits) can be applied toward the degree requirements for a Master of Education (M.Ed.).
+This 15-credit graduate certificate program consists of five classes.
+The graduate certificate can be completed as a stand-alone certificate, or a maximum of 12 semester hours (four credits) can be applied toward the degree requirements for a Master of Education (M.Ed.).

 The items listed below are required for admission to this program; only complete files are reviewed.

-- Complete a Graduate School Application indicating Graduate Certificate for Autism Spectrum Disorders (ASD).
+- Complete a Graduate School Application indicating Graduate Certificate for ASD

 |EDC 636||INTRODUCTION TO STUDENTS WITH AUTISM SPECTRUM DISORDERS||3|